katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 Here we use `my-new-image` as the image name, but you can choose another name.
 Once the build has finished, you would start a container from this new image with

 ~~~
-docker run -it --rm -p 8888:8888  my-new-image
+docker run -it --rm my-new-image
 ~~~
 {: .language-bash}

-Open the web interface, and a terminal in it, and test that the new library is available.
-With this library, you can query free text topics e.g. for using datetime in python:
+Test that the new library is available and it works with:

 ~~~
-howdoi use datetime in python
+from emoji import emojize as em
+print(em(":snowflake:"))
 ~~~
-{: .language-bash}
+{: .language-python}

 > ## Build a new container image
 >
-> - Build a new container image with a python library of your choice starting from `jupyter/datascience-notebook` image.
+> - Build a new container image with a python library of your choice starting from `python` image.
 If applicable, use a library relevant to your field of study.
 >
 {: .challenge}

 ### 2. Share your new image

 Your new image is now available locally.
-To make it available to others, you would upload it to an image repository e.g. to [dockerhub](https://hub.docker.com/).
+To make it available to others, you would upload it to an image repository e.g. to [Docker Hub](https://hub.docker.com/).

-First, create a dockerhub account.
+First, create a Docker Hub account.

 Then, find the image id (the 12-character alphanumeric string) with